RyanLua/features/src/rojo/NOTES.md

 ## OS Support

 This Feature should work on recent versions of Debian/Ubuntu-based distributions with the `apt` package manager installed.
+Debian `trixie` (or `debian-13`) or later is required because of the `GLIBC_2.39` requirement for Rojo.

 `bash` is required to execute the `install.sh` script.